 When parents are able to listen to their child’s preferences (as long as those preferences are reasonable) are both are in agreement, they can then modify an existing custody order to reflect their child’s preferences without resorting to litigation.
 If you and your child’s other parent don’t agree on modifying your custody order, despite the older child’s stated preferences, it may help to have a child custody evaluator and/or therapist speak with your older child to verify these preferences and gather further information.
 A judge may require this before ruling on the modification.

 Have questions about your child custody order?
 Wondering how to take into account your child’s preferences, or whether it’s appropriate for their age?
 Our attorneys can help.
-Please contact us to schedule your free initial consultation.
+Please contact us to schedule your initial consultation.